-Requirement Requirement Detail Please indicate whether the jurisdiction created new material and/or the Title/File Name of any existing material attached to meet requirement Page(s) Where Requirement is Addressed 3.
-HIV Prevention, Care and Treatment Resource Inventory Create an HIV Prevention, Care and Treatment Resource Inventory.
-The Inventory may include a table and/or narrative but must address all of the following information in order to be responsive: • Organizations and agencies providing HIV care and prevention services in the jurisdiction. • HRSA (must include all RWHAP parts) and CDC funding sources. • Leveraged public and private funding sources, such as those through HRSA's Community Health Center Program, HUD's HOPWA program, Indian Health Service (IHS) HIV/AIDS Program, Substance Abuse and Mental Health Services Administration programs, and foundation funding. • Describe the jurisdiction's strategy for coordinating the provision of substance use prevention and treatment services (including programs that provide these services) with HIV prevention and care services. • Services and activities provided by these organizations in the jurisdiction and if applicable, which priority population the agency serves. • Describe how services will maximize the quality of health and support services available to people at-risk for or with HIV.
+Requirement Detail Requirement Detail Create an HIV Prevention, Care and Treatment Resource Inventory.
+The Inventory may include a table and/or narrative but must address all of the following information in order to be responsive: • Organizations and agencies providing HIV care and prevention services in the jurisdiction. • HRSA (must include all RWHAP parts) and CDC funding sources. • Leveraged public and private funding sources, such as those through HRSA's Community Health Center Program, HUD's HOPWA program, Indian Health Service (IHS) HIV/AIDS Program, Substance Abuse and Mental Health Services Administration programs, and foundation funding. • Describe the jurisdiction's strategy for coordinating the provision of substance use prevention and treatment services (including programs that provide these services) with HIV prevention and care services. • Services and activities provided by these organizations in the jurisdiction and if applicable, which priority population the agency serves. • Describe how services will maximize the quality of health and sumnort services available to neonle at risk ---

-Requirement Requirement Detail Please indicate whether the jurisdiction created new material and/or the Title/File Name of any existing material attached to meet requirement Page(s) Where Requirement is Addressed a.
-Strengths and Gaps Please describe strengths and gaps in the HIV prevention, care and treatment inventory for the jurisdictions.
-This analysis should include areas where the jurisdiction may need to build capacity for service delivery based on health equity, geographic disparities, occurrences of HIV clusters or outbreaks, underuse of new HIV prevention tools such as injectable antiretrovirals, and other environmental impacts. b.
-Approaches and partnerships Please describe the approaches the jurisdiction used to complete the HIV prevention, care and treatment inventory.
+Please indicate whether the jurisdiction created new material and/or the Title/File Name of any existing material attached to meet requirement Rease I Inc. Jun.
+Requirement Detail Tutoff Exist Please describe strengths and gaps in the HIV prevention, care and treatment inventory for the jurisdictions.
+This analysis should include areas where the jurisdiction may need to build capacity for service delivery based on health equity, geographic disparities, occurrences of HIV clusters or outbreaks, underuse of new HIV prevention tools such as injectable antiretrovirals, and other environmental impacts.
+Please describe the approaches the jurisdiction used to complete the HIV prevention, care and treatment inventory.
 Be sure to include partners, especially new partners, used to assess service capacity in the area.
+Requirement a.
+Strengths and Gaps b.
+Approaches and partnerships

-Requirement Requirement Detail Please indicate whether the jurisdiction created new material and/or the Title/File Name of any existing material attached to meet requirement Page(s) Where Requirement is Addressed 4.
-Needs Assessment Identify and describe all needs assessment activities or other activities/data/information used to inform goals and objectives in this submission.
+Please indicate whether the jurisdiction created new material and/or the Title/File Name of any existing material attached to meet requirement Requirement Detail Identify and describe all needs assessment activities or other activities/data/information used to inform goals and objectives in this submission.
 Include a summary of needs assessment data including: 1.
 Services people need to access HIV testing, as well as the following status neutral services needed after testing: a.
 Services people at-risk for HIV need to stay HIV negative (e.g., PrEP, Syringe Services Programs) - Needs b.
+Services Programs) - Needs b.
 Services people need to rapidly link to HIV medical care and treatment after receiving an HIV positive diagnosis - Needs 2.
 Services that people with HIV need to stay in HIV care and treatment and achieve viral suppression - Needs 3.
-Barriers to accessing existing HIV testing, including State laws and regulations, HIV prevention services, and HIV care and treatment service - Accessibility a.
-Priorities List the key priorities arising from the needs assessment process.
+Barriers to accessing existing HIV testing, including State laws and regulations, HIV prevention service, and HIV care and treatment service - Accessibility List the key priorities arising from the needs assessment process.
+Requirement 4.
+Needs Assessment a.
+Priorities